MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-azd-bicep.md

 ---
 #  Azure Bicep for Azure Developer CLI (azd)

-This article contains resources to help you work with Bicep when making your project compatible with `azd`.
+This article contains resources to help you work with Bicep when making your project compatible with azd.

-`azd` uses infrastructure as code (IaC) strategies to achieve predictable and repeatable creation of Azure resources and deployment of code.
+azd uses infrastructure as code (IaC) strategies to achieve predictable and repeatable creation of Azure resources and deployment of code.

 Bicep is a language for declaratively deploying Azure resources.
-It is the IaC tool currently supported by `azd` and used for creating azure resources.
+It is the IaC tool currently supported by azd and used for creating azure resources.
 For more information, refer to [What is Bicep](/azure/azure-resource-manager/bicep/overview).

 ## Create azd compatible projects